 3. Packing Materials

 Packing materials will be needed to safely pack and protect your items during transit.
 They can either be bought from your moving company or at stores like Home Depot, Lowe’s, Walmart, or Uhaul Moving Supplies Stores.
-You can also get items on sites like Amazon.com & Walmart.com
+You can also get items on sites like Amazon.com & Walmart.com.
+Additionally, packing your moving boxes correctly will help you from damaging your items.

 If you need storage options, you can either get a self-storage yourself and have the movers move your items in and out of them, or you can go with the storage offered by your moving company.
 Depending on where you live and the moving company you choose will determine which option is more affordable.